Why should you bake bread?

 - Leave the bread to rise in a warm place for 30 minutes.
 I suggest turning on your oven for two minutes and then turning it OFF before placing your dough inside to let it rise.

 - After the dough has risen, remove bread from oven and preheat the oven to 350 F. Bake your loaves for 15-25 minutes until a digital thermometer reads 180 F in the center of the loaf.
+(If baking in one skillet the bread will take a few extra minutes.)

 - Remove bread from oven and let it rest for 5 minutes in the pans.
 Then place loaves on a rack to cool.